-Fitting a lagging jacket on your water tank, and foam covers for hot water pipes, isn’t just a great way of keeping your water warm for longer and therefore cutting down on energy waste; it should also prevent them from freezing over during cold conditions.
+Fitting a lagging jacket on your water tank, and foam covers for hot water pipes, isn’t just a great way of keeping your water warm for longer and therefore cutting down on energy waste; it should also prevent them from freezing during the winter months.

 Trim your trees

 Cutting back your foliage serves a number of vital purposes as winter draws in.
 Firstly, it reduces the chance of a branch damaging your home if it falls during a storm.
 Secondly, it eliminates the threat of water dripping from overhanging branches and seeping into cracks in your roof.

 For bigger jobs, it is recommended you get a professional service to cut or lop the trees safely.
 And finally, it should help reduce the amount of debris that gathers in your gutters.
 Oh, and speaking of which…

 Clear your gutters